 - Do not use urine-based lures, as CWD has been shown to be spread via bodily fluids.
 To the best of our knowledge, commercial lures are not currently monitored for CWD.
 If you choose to utilize a urinebased lure, be certain to place it in a location that deer cannot come in contact with.

 Feeding deer is prohibited from June 1 to December 15.
 The Commissioner can stop anyone from feeding deer at any time if there is a public safety hazard or if it is harmful to the deer population.
-A new law in 2019 allows the Commissioner to prohibit or limit the feeding of deer, bear, moose and wild turkey if there is documented evidence of chronic wasting disease (CWD) in the State or within 50 miles of the border of the State or if there is a reason to believe that the type or location of feed may create a public safety hazard or may have a detrimental effect on deer, bear, moose and wild turkey.
+The Commissioner may prohibit or limit the feeding of deer, bear, moose and wild turkey if there is documented evidence of chronic wasting disease (CWD) in the State or within 50 miles of the border of the State or if there is a reason to believe that the type or location of feed may create a public safety hazard or may have a detrimental effect on deer, bear, moose and wild turkey.